Parallel development using projects

 Merge item revisions

-This scenario uses named branches within the same project.
+This scenario uses named branches in the same project.
+Circles indicate revisions in branches.

 Development changes made in parallel may need to be absorbed into mainstream, or files on local machines may need to be consolidated into version control with conflict management.
 This may be achieved by merging the contents of projects, baselines, and directories.